MikeVedsted/JoinMe/.github/ISSUE_TEMPLATE/----feature-request.md

 **💡 I would really like to solve or include**
 Clearly and concisely describe the problem you are trying to solve.

 *Ex.
-Currently, suggested activities are always presented in the same order, i.e. all previously seen activitis have to do be dismissed before new ones are displayed.*
+Currently, suggested activities are always presented in the same order, i.e. all previously seen activities have to do be dismissed before new ones are displayed.*

 **👶 How would a user describe this?**
 Describe how users are affected by statements users might make or a user story.